SINOVAC BIOTECH LTD. CLASS ACT - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS OCTOBER 17, 2022

 NEW YORK, Aug.
-25, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts on behalf of a class consisting of all holders of Sinovac Biotech Ltd. (“Sinovac” or the “Company”) ( SVA) stock, other than Defendants, who sold shares between April 11, 2016 and February 22, 2019 (the “Class Period”).
+30, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts on behalf of a class consisting of all holders of Sinovac Biotech Ltd. ("Sinovac" or the "Company") (NASDAQ: SVA) stock, other than Defendants, who sold shares between April 11, 2016 and February 22, 2019 (the "Class Period").

 All investors who sold the shares of Sinovac Biotech Ltd between April 11, 2016 and February 22, 2019 are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain request additional information concerning the action at www.whafh.com.